 If you’re curious, this pitch was accepted by our team, and you can read it here.

-Tip #4: Acknowledge Their Audience
+Tip #4: Pitching Content Ideas Involves Acknowledging Their Audience

 Apart from referencing the brand, it’s equally advantageous to mention their audience where appropriate.
 Since the brand’s goals are to educate, inform and entertain a specific target group, any ideas that clearly state the intended audience are much more like to be considered for acceptance.